ObolNetwork/obol-docs/docs/adv/security/risks.md

 description: Centralization Risks and mitigation
 ---

-# Centralization risks and mitigation
+# Centralization Risks and Mitigation

 ## Risk: Obol hosting the relay infrastructure